 Where to stay in Chania

 We stayed at a rental house a little outside of Chania.
 If you'd also like to rent a house or stay in an apartment, I would recommend checking airbnb.
-Sign up through my link and get a discount on your first stay!

 If you prefer staying at a hotel, I've made a selection catering to different budgets and styles below.
 All of these hotels get a review score of more than 9/10 and offer free WiFi.